Achieving a Clean Aesthetic: The Basics of Cable Management

 - Audit your cables: Unplug everything and group by function (power, data, peripherals).
 Label tricky ones for easier future identification.

-- Plan routes: Identify the shortest clean paths from devices to outlets or power strips.
+- Plan routes: Identify the shortest clean paths from devices to outlets.
 Group similar cables together.

 - Install backbone solutions: Mount your main tray or channels first.
 For desks with built-in power outlets, route primary cables through these features.

-- Secure and sleeve: Use sleeves for long runs and clips every 6-12 inches to prevent sagging.
+- Secure and sleeve: Use sleeves for long runs and clips at regular intervals (typically every 8-12 inches) to prevent sagging, or as recommended by the clip manufacturer.

 - Test and adjust: Plug everything back in, check for strain or tight bends, and verify that frequent-access cables remain reachable.